isemona/TomeRater/README.md

 # TomeRater

 An application that allows users to read and rate books.
+Kinda sorta like [Goodreads](https://www.goodreads.com/user/show/18346324-mona).

 ## Project Goals
 1. practice implementing and testing classes in Python